Tips from the pros

 Who are faculty mentors?

-Mentors are professors in the Department of Forest and Rangeland Stewardship who can share their wealth of knowledge and tips for success in academic and professional environments.
+Mentors are professors and research staff members in the Department of Forest and Rangeland Stewardship who can share their wealth of knowledge and tips for success in academic and professional environments.

 Academic advisors in the Department of Forest and Rangeland Stewardship work with each student to pair them with a faculty mentor in their major or a related area.
 First-year students are asked to declare their Forest and Rangeland Stewardship major concentration soon after their first semester and will be given a mentor.